sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 To configure a webhook on the Sourcegraph side, set the [`"plugin.webhooks"` property in the Bitbucket Server configuration](../admin/external_service/bitbucket_server.md#webhooks).
 Once that is configured Sourcegraph automatically makes sure in the background that a global webhook for usage with [Campaigns](../user/campaigns.md) is created on the Bitbucket Server instance.

-### Experimental: fast permission syncing
+### Fast permission syncing

-The plugin also supports an optional, experimental method of faster ACL permissions syncing that aims to improve the speed of fetching a user's permissions from Bitbucket (which can reduce the time a user has to wait to run a search if their permissions data has expired).
+The plugin also supports an optional method of faster ACL permissions syncing that aims to improve the speed of fetching a user's permissions from Bitbucket (which can reduce the time a user has to wait to run a search if their permissions data has expired).

 You can enable this feature when [configuring the connection to your Bitbucket Server instance on Sourcegraph](../admin/external_service/bitbucket_server.md#repository-permissions).

-The speed improvements are subtle and more noticeable for larger instances with thousands of repositories.
+The speed improvements are most important on larger Bitbucket Server instances with thousands of repositories.
+When connected to these instances, Sourcegraph would have to make many wasteful requests to fetch permission data if the plugin is not installed.

 To learn how and why this works, read the [through technical details of fast permission syncing](#fast-permissions-syncing) below.